Katskhi Pillar, Chiatura & Mghvimevi Monastery Day Trip - Foto 1

 • 12 Stunden

-On this day trip to Katskhi Pillar, Chiatura, and Mghvimevi monastery, participants will explore Georgian culture and its Soviet past.
+On this day trip to Katskhi Pillar, Chiatura, and Mghvimevi monastery, we'll explore the culture of this country and learn about Georgia's Soviet past.

 Description

-At the designated time, meeting will occur at the Traveler’s Meeting Point in Tbilisi to start the tour, which will feature notable examples of Soviet architecture, including Katskhi Pillar, Chiatura, and Mghvimevi monastery.
+At the indicated time, we'll meet at the Traveler’s Meeting Point in Tbilisi to begin our tour through the best examples of Soviet architecture in Georgia, including Katskhi Pillar, Chiatura, and Mghvimevi monastery.

-The first stop will be Chiatura, known for its cable car network from the Soviet era, which attracts both artists and photographers.
-The town was historically significant as a major manganese production center in the Caucasus.
+Our first stop will be in Chiatura, known for its extensive Soviet-era cable car network, a popular location for artists and photographers.
+This town was once one of the largest manganese production centres in the Caucasus.

-Participants will then have 1 hour of free time for lunch at a Chiatura restaurant.
-Following lunch, the tour will continue to the Katskhi Pillar, an elevated church accessed by monks.
-Information will be provided about the limestone monolith and the Orthodox monastery established there between the 6th and 8th centuries.
+After visiting Mgvimevi, you'll have 1 hour of free time for lunch at a restaurant in Chiatura.
+We will then head to the Katskhi Pillar, which features an elevated church to which monks climb.
+We will provide details about this limestone monolith and the Orthodox monastery that has stood atop it since its construction between the 6th and 8th centuries.

 Inklusive